SkylineCommunications/dataminer-docs/dataminer-overview/FAQ/FAQs_Pricing.md

 - **Can different commercial models exist in the same organization?**

   Yes.
 Licensing and usage are measured at the DMS (DataMiner System) level.
 An organization can have perpetual licenses on one DMS while running usage-based services on a different DMS.
-On the same DMS only one model can exist.
+On the same DMS, only one model can exist.

 - **Can I transition my perpetual licenses into subscription?**